 User Communication Management of Windows 10 Co-Management

-The real world end user experience of using SCCM and Intune co-managed Windows 10 device is a bit different from normal SCCM managed device.
-We should communicate this change to end users and support teams.
-This change communication will make their life easy.
+We should communicate this change to end-users and support teams.
+This change in communication will make their life easy.
 I hope SCCM and Intune product teams are working to improve the end-user experience of co-managed devices.

 What is the tool they want to use for application installation?